chrthomsen/pygrametl/docs/examples/parallel.rst

             prefill=True)
         )

-    # The partitioning of data is automated by the DimensionPartitioner, using
+    # The partitioning of data is automated by the DimensionPartitioner using
     # a hash on the name of product.
-A corresponding class for partitioning a
-    # fact table into multiple tables is also a available
+A FactTablePartitioner is also provided
     productDimension = DimensionPartitioner(parts=[productDimensionOne,
                                                    productDimensionTwo],
                                             partitioner=lambda row: hash(row['name']))

-    # Only partitioned tables needs to use the sharedsequencefactory, normal
+    # Only partitioned tables needs to use the sharedsequencefactory, normal tables
-    # tables can without any problems use the default incrementing surrogate key
+    # can without any problems use the default self-incrementing surrogate key
     factTable = DecoupledFactTable(
             FactTable(
                 name='facttable',